Disability tax credits under investigation

 Neger began seeing clients in Ontario referred to him by his brother-in-law, National Benefit Authority president Medjuck, shortly after graduating from Israel's Sackler School of Medicine in May, 2009.

-Medjuck said the company is aware of Neger's status, but the doctor was "assured by CRA that he was eligible to sign [disability tax credit] claims."
+Medjuck said the company is aware of the status of his brother-in-law, but says the doctor was "assured by CRA that he was eligible to sign [disability tax credit] claims."

 Neger said he notified the CRA he was not licensed to practise.
-Correspondence with the tax agency suggests it was under the impression Neger was licensed in the United States.
-CBC News and Toronto Star research indicated no registration for Neger in any American state.
+Correspondence with the tax agency suggests it was under the impression he was licensed in the United States.
+CBC News and Toronto Star research indicated he was not registered in any American state.

 Neger said he was advised by the Canada Revenue Agency in 2010 he was not eligible to sign disability tax credit forms.
-"I ceased evaluating cases immediately," Neger wrote in an email.
+"I ceased evaluating cases immediately," he wrote in an email.

 The doctor said he has "never certified any documentation suggesting someone without a legitimate medical impairment was impaired, and was never pressured to act unethically."